 - Fail - Signature Page not needed

 2. Should revisions need to be made, the supervisor is responsible for ensuring the student makes all required changes by the date determined by the committee and shared on the Examination Committee Report.
-Once final version of the MRP/Thesis has been reviewed and approved by the supervisor, the supervisor will then sign the Signature Page and forward along with the MRP/Thesis to the Defence Chair.
-The Defence Chair will then sign the Certificate of Examination and send all documentation (forms and MRP/thesis) to SGS.
+Once final version of the MRP/Thesis/Dissertation has been reviewed and approved by the supervisor, the supervisor will then sign the Signature Page and forward along with the MRP/Thesis/Dissertation to the Defence Chair.
+The Defence Chair will then sign the Certificate of Examination and send all documentation to SGS.

-3. SGS will send both the signed Signature Page and Certificate of Examination to the student.
-The student will then insert the Certificate of Examination into the final version of their MRP/Thesis.
+3. SGS will send the signed Examination Committee Report, Signature Page, and Certificate of Examination to the student.
+The student will then insert the Certificate of Examination into the final version of their MRP/Thesis/Dissertation.
 At this point the student will also receive instructions for the final submission process.

-4. Student submits final copy and all required documentation to SGS.
+4. Student submits final copy of the MRP/Thesis/Dissertation and all required documentation via two USB keys to SGS.